jss367/blog/_posts/2021-02-01-how-to-find-the-latest-machine-learning-research.md

 ## Blogs

 I don't find as many helpful blogs as I would like.
-Here are a few
+Here are a few.
+I'm sure there are more out there.
+Let me know your favorites.

 https://karpathy.github.io/